"Only one thing worse than a dragon... Americans."

 This is one of my favorite films ever.
 It is the perfect blend of sci-fi and horror.
-The special effects are so well done; modern movies should watch The Thing and weep in shame.
+The special effects are so well done that even decades later they remain a disturbing sight; modern movies should watch The Thing and weep in shame.

 The characters, the paranoia, the sense of claustrophobic doom, it's all brilliantly done.